-- (a) 1001.22(a), Identification and Description of Plant Communities - (1) The Application will provide information on plant communities within the Facility Site based on the results of reconnaissance-level field verification 43 conducted in 2018 and 2019, a review of USGS National Land Cover Database (NLCD) data, and recent aerial imagery.
-The Application will also identify areas of invasive species concentrations. - (2) The Application will provide specific information on, and a detailed description of, all ecological communities identified within the Facility Site, as classified according to Ecological Communities of New York State (Edinger et al., 2014). - (3) Maps, based on aerial photography and at a scale of 1:2000 or finer, showing approximate locations and extent of identified plant communities within a 500-foot radius of areas to be disturbed by Facility construction activities the Facility Site and within adjacent parcels, will be included. - (4) The Application will provide a plant species list, which will include all species identified during various field surveys and incidentally while at the Facility Site and identify the month and year observed, to the extent available. - (b) 1001.22(b), Analysis of Impacts to Vegetation from Construction and Operation - (1) Proposed Temporary and Permanent Impacts to Plant Communities - Specific vegetation clearing assumptions for each Facility component type, as identified in the Preliminary Design Drawings associated with Exhibit 11 of the Application, will be discussed. - ii) A table of disturbance area assumptions for each Facility component type identified in Exhibit 11 of the Application, addressed in "I" above, will be provided. - The number of acres impacted will be calculated using GIS software, and the results will be presented in a summary impact table.
-Impact calculations This impact table will include the following impact categories: permanent conversions of one cover type to another, impact (i.e., areas that will be cleared converted to built facilities), permanent conversion (i.e., areas disturbed during construction and maintained by the Applicant in a successional state), and temporary impact (i.e., areas disturbed by the Applicant during Facility construction and maintained during Facility operation (e.g., collection line rights of way).that will be allowed to revegetate following soil stabilization)..
+(a) 1001.22(a), Identification and Description of Plant Communities

+- (1) The Application will provide information on plant communities within the Facility Site based on the results of reconnaissance-level field verification conducted in 2018 and 2019, a review of USGS National Land Cover Database (NLCD) data, and recent aerial imagery. - (2) The Application will provide specific information on, and a detailed description of, all ecological communities identified within the Facility Site, as classified according to Ecological Communities of New York State (Edinger et al., 2014). - (3) Maps, based on aerial photography and at a scale of 1:2000 or finer, showing approximate locations and extent of identified plant communities37 within a 500-foot radius of areas to be disturbed by Facility construction activities, will be included. - (4) The Application will provide a plant species list, which will include all species identified during various field surveys and incidentally while at the Facility Site and identify the month and year observed, to the extent available. - (b) 1001.22(b), Analysis of Impacts to Vegetation from Construction and Operation - (1) Proposed Temporary and Permanent Impacts to Plant Communities - i) Specific vegetation clearing assumptions for each Facility component type, as identified in the Preliminary Design Drawings associated with Exhibit 11 of the Application, will be discussed. - A table of disturbance area assumptions for each Facility component type identified in Exhibit 11 of the Application, addressed in "I" above, will be provided. - iii) The number of acres impacted will be calculated using GIS software, and the results will be presented in a summary impact table.
+Impact calculations will include permanent conversions of one cover type to another, i.e., areas that will be cleared during Facility construction and maintained during Facility operation (e.g., collection line rights-of-way). - iv) Plant community mapping referenced in Section 2.22.2(a)(3) will depict limits of vegetation disturbance.
+GIS shapefiles of all areas of disturbance will be provided to NYSDEC and NYSDPS. - (2) Invasive Species Identification